 If we want elected leaders to reimagine and rebuild our institutions in a way that builds a just and equitable world, we must support and elect leaders who have the life experiences that allow them to do this.

 As we fight for justice for Black Americans, we must elect more Black women to office.
 As Mayor Breed said recently:

 “We are here to take our experiences, our strength and everything that we represent, and use that to make different and better decisions, so that we can change the outcome of what’s actually happening with Black people, not just in San Francisco, but all over this country.”

-We must also elect more non-Black women of color, Indigenous women, LGBTQ+ women, and women who reflect the communities they serve in order to create, change and reverse policies that do not serve all Californians.
+We must also elect more women who belong to the New American Majority – Black, Brown and Indigenous women, women of color, LGBTQ+ women, young and unmarried women, and women who reflect the communities they serve, in order to create, change and reverse policies that do not serve all Californians.
 In short, if we want our institutions and policies to change, we must change our policymakers.

 In California, often considered the nation’s leader when it comes to Democratic values, self-identified women hold only 30% of the seats in the State Legislature and across the state’s cities and counties.
-The percentage of Black women, non-Black women of color, Indigenous women, and LGBTQ+ women who hold elected office is even smaller.
+The percentage of New American Majority women who hold elected office is even smaller.

 This means that the decisions that are impacting our lives on a daily basis, from if our fellow citizens are wearing masks to how much of the city budget is allocated to law enforcement, are being made by the status quo.